What are the 3M’s of money ?

-Compounding: Utilizing assets like stocks, mutual funds, real estate, or business equity to grow wealth over time.
+Compounding: The use of assets such as stocks, mutual funds, real estate, or business equity to build wealth over time.

 Summary Table